Eastland Center (Michigan)

 Eastland Center was an enclosed shopping mall located in the city of Harper Woods, an inner-ring suburb of Detroit, Michigan, United States.
-Opened in 1957, the mall has been expanded several times since.
-K&G Fashion Superstore and Shoppers World serve as anchor stores, with four vacant anchors left by Sears, Target, Burlington, and Macy's.
+Opened in 1957, the mall expanded several times before finally closing in 2021.
+K&G Fashion Superstore and Shoppers World were its final anchor stores, with four other vacant anchors left by Sears, Target, Burlington, and Macy's.

 History

 The shopping center would have been Michigan's first shopping center constructed on 8 Mile and Kelly Road but the idea was scrapped.
 The mall was developed in 1957 by Hudson's, a Detroit-based department store chain (and corporate predecessor of Target Corp) that also developed Northland Center, another Detroit area mall.

 In 1975, Eastland Center was enclosed, with JCPenney opening as an additional anchor store.
 A food court and movie theater were added to the eastern wing in 1985.
 MainStreet, a department store chain based in Chicago, Illinois, opened at the mall in the 1980s.
 The MainStreet chain was bought out and renamed by Kohl's in 1989.
 Kohl's closed at Eastland Center in 1995, and was replaced with Target a year later.
 In 1993, Eastland underwent a major renovation and expansion.
 As part of this renovation, Montgomery Ward was added as a new anchor.
 It closed in 1998, followed by JCPenney closing two years later.